Why Alternative Fuels are Not a Want But a Need

 What are alternative fuels?

 Alternative fuels, vehicles, and infrastructure benefit the economy, environment, public health, and national security.
-These fuels are sourced from non-petroleum and often renewable resources that support domestic production and diversify the transportation fuel mix.
+These fuels can be sourced from non-petroleum and renewable resources that support domestic production and diversify the transportation fuel mix.

 Alternative fuels’ use in vehicles typically reduces emissions compared to gasoline or diesel, contributing to a cleaner and more sustainable future.
 Some alternative fuels are derived from fossil fuels while others are produced from plant-based materials or organic waste and are called biofuels.

-Biofuels were popular when they were first invented and are gaining attention once again as a sustainable way to cut carbon emissions and fight global warming.
+Biofuels were popular when they were first invented and are gaining attention once again as a sustainable way to cut carbon emissions and fight global warming in new and existing vehicles.
 Biofuels can include solid fuels like wood pellets and biogas or syngas, though liquid is more common.
 The term “advanced biofuels” refers to a growing field of biofuel production that utilizes waste materials like garbage, animal fats, and used cooking oil to create liquid fuels.

 Biofuels are categorized into four generations based on their production sources and methods:

-• First-generation biofuels come from food crops grown on arable land
+• First-generation biofuels come from row crops grown on arable land

 • Second-generation biofuels are made from fast-renewing biomass like plants and animal materials